 - i.
-Three (3) (or more) officers per day (24 hours) will be allowed to take Earned Time. - One (1) (or more) officers per day will be allowed to take Earned Time on New Year's Eve Day, New Year's Day, Independence Day, Thanksgiving, Christmas Eve Day and Christmas. - The three (3) or more and one (1) or more limitations above exclude employees assigned as Administrative Services, Community Relations, Investigative Bureau and School Resources officers.
+One (1) (or more) officers per shift will be allowed to take Earned Time. - ii.
+One (1) (or more) officers per day will be allowed to take Earned Time on New Year's Eve Day, New Year's Day, Independence Day, Thanksgiving, Christmas Eve Day and Christmas. - iii.
+The limitations above exclude employees assigned as Administrative Services, Community Relations, Investigative Bureau and School Resources officers.